Asif12as/online_farming/README.md

 # online_farming

-# Online Farm System using PHP, MySQL, CSS, and JavaScript
+# Farm application using PHP, MySQL, CSS, and JavaScript

 ![Project Logo](link_to_logo_if_available)